-Asking questions during an interview can make or break the outcome.
+One great way to separate yourself from other candidates is by asking the employer detailed and unique questions during your interview.
 Interview coach Tazeen Raza says, “Asking questions is a great way to show you did your research.
 Employers want people who are go-getters and don’t require tons of direction.
-Show that you’re interested in this company and role specifically, and that this isn’t just one of many positions you’ve applied to.”
+Show that you’re interested in this company and role specifically, and that this isn’t just one of many positions you’ve applied to."

 Raza suggests holding off on questions about vacation days and benefits—that’s a topic best reserved for HR and should be asked later on when negotiating an offer.

-Here are 31 unique interview questions to ask an employer
+Unique interview questions to ask an employer about the business

 1. Where do you expect the business to be in one year?